Alexhuszagh/BreezeStyleSheets/README.md

 **Generating Colors**

-As a reference point, see the pre-generated themes already in [theme](/theme).
+As a reference point, see the pre-generated [themes](/theme).
 In general, to create a good theme, modify only the highlight colors (blues, greens, purples) to a new color, such that the saturation and lightness stay the same (only the hue changes).
 For example, the color `rgba(51, 164, 223, 0.5)` becomes `rgba(164, 51, 223, 0.5)`.

 # Limitations